rickmacgillis/php-sftp-client/README.md

 # PHP SFTP Client

-Originally forked from `nicolab/php-ftp-client`, this project now supports Windows FTP and SSH FTP connections by mashing it with `lodev09/php-ssh2`.
+Originally forked from `nicolab/php-ftp-client`, this project now supports Windows FTP and SSH FTP connections by mashing it with `phpseclib/phpseclib`.

-A flexible FTP and SSL-FTP client for PHP.
+A flexible FTP and SSH-FTP client for PHP.
 This lib provides helpers easy to use to manage the remote files.

 > This package is aimed to remain simple and light.
 It's only a wrapper of the FTP native API of PHP, with some useful helpers.
 If you want to customize some methods, you can do this by inheriting one of the [3 classes of the package](src/FtpClient).